BDC Hamburger Icon

 Become more flexible and adaptable.

 Adaptability in business remains a nonnegotiable skill for entrepreneurs.
-Learning to embrace the unexpected while also planning for all conceivable scenarios sets up you and your business for success.
+Learning to embrace the unexpected while planning for all conceivable scenarios sets you and your business up for success.
 Becoming more adaptable and flexible doesn’t mean becoming careless or reckless.
-Instead, it’s the conscious practice of simultaneously small- and big-picture thinking coupled with mindfulness and ambition.
+Instead, it requires you to think simultaneously about the small and big picture while maintaining your ambitions.

 The business world thrives on networking; it fosters new ideas, increases audience reach and opens doors to new opportunities.
 Building your network takes effort.
 Always be prepared with an elevator pitch for your business, and keep business cards handy.
 Attend events at your local chamber of commerce, professional associations and even virtual conferences to meet other industry leaders.
 Volunteer in your community to meet potential customers and connect with other local businesses.